espinr/Compatibility-Data-Project/_features/cookies.md

 Different WebViews or the native app can also share cookies by using HTTPCookieStorage.",
     androidwebview: "Third party cookies are disabled by default within Android WebView.
 Applications can re-enable third party cookies using the [CookieManager#setAcceptThirdPartyCookies](https://developer.android.com/reference/android/webkit/CookieManager#setAcceptThirdPartyCookies(android.webkit.WebView,%20boolean)) API.",
     webview2: "Applications can access, modify, delete, or copy the cookies of their WebView2 instance via the `CoreWebView2.CookieManager` property.
-By default, WebView2 has [Tracking Prevention](https://learn.microsoft.com/microsoft-edge/web-platform/tracking-prevention) set to \"Balanced\" by default and can be modified using the `CoreWebView2EnvironmentOptions.EnableTrackingPrevention` property."
+By default, WebView2 has [Tracking Prevention](https://learn.microsoft.com/microsoft-edge/web-platform/tracking-prevention) set to \"Balanced\" by default and can be modified using the `CoreWebView2EnvironmentOptions.EnableTrackingPrevention` property.",
+    arkweb: "Third-party cookies are disabled by default in Arkweb.
+Developers can manage them through [WebCookieManager](https://developer.huawei.com/consumer/en/doc/harmonyos-references-V5/js-apis-webview-V5#webcookiemanager)."
 }
 stats: {
     wkwebview: {